Films proposed around the commemoration of January 27, 1945

 from January 27 to February 3, 2021

-With Voyages, Emmanuel Finkiel delivered a first feature film of impressive suggestion and great mastery.
-Three portraits of women haunted by impossible mourning and linked by the same gap, that of the Shoah, in three countries, Poland, France, and Israel.
+With Voyages, Emmanuel Finkiel delivered a first feature film with an impressive force of suggestion and great mastery.
+Three portraits of women haunted by impossible mourning and connected by the same gap, that of the Shoah, in three countries: Poland, France and Israel.